pronei/UE19EC339-Robotics/README.md

 Repository that contains the starter codes for assignments and general instructions, links and resources.

 ## Mini-assignment I
 The package is contained in `action_tutorial`.
-Clone this repo and copy `action_tutorial` into your workspace.
+Clone this repo, copy `action_tutorial` into your workspace and build.

 The objective of this assignment is to understand how [**actions**](https://design.ros2.org/articles/actions.html) work in ROS.
 ![](https://docs.ros.org/en/foxy/_images/Action-SingleActionClient.gif)